 This isn’t the flashiest or most complicated drum solo, but the sound of Collin’s drums were a defining force of the character of the 1980’s.

-The drum sound in Collin’s “In the Air Tonight” helped shape the iconic synth drum sound that would form the identity of the 1980’s sound for the rest of the decade.
+The drum sound in Collin’s “In the Air Tonight” helped shape the iconic synth drum.
+Released in 1981, it would go on to influence the rest of the decade.

 2. “Moby Dick” by Led Zeppelin

-It’s hard to understand how John Bonham could keep up with the rest of Led Zeppelin at the power he did.
-His rhythms were played with an energy almost unmatched by anyone then and since.
+It’s hard to understand how Led Zeppelin’s John Bonham could keep up hs frenetic pace.
+His rhythms were played with an energy almost unmatched by anyone then or since.

-His solo on “Moby Dick” allowed Bonham to, perhaps more than any other track, explore a broad landscape of percussive textures that have been studied for decades since.
+Bonham’s solo on “Moby Dick”, perhaps more than any other track, allowed him to explore a broad landscape of percussive textures.
+These nuances have been studied for decades since it’s 1969 release.

 3. “Tom Sawyer” by Rush

-Prog-rock greats Rush have astounded and inspired musicians from all backgrounds, but it’s Neil Peart’s drumming that was able to handle the depth of their compositions with precision and power.
+Prog-rock greats Rush have astounded and inspired musicians from all backgrounds.
+However, it’s Neil Peart’s drumming that was able to handle the depth of their compositions with precision and power.

 The drum solo for “Tom Sawyer” is less a solo and more a freeform accompaniment for the guitar solo in the middle of the song.
 Peart’s ability to mix technical prowess with taste has been nearly un-matched in the realm of popular music.

 Mel Taylor was a drummer who helped define the surf rock sound of the 1960’s.
 The solo in “Wipe Out” defined what a drum solo in surf rock should sound like.